informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 component is a _middleware_ component that wraps around an inner update client message builder, and skips calling the inner component if it finds that a client update at the given height had already been done before on the target chain.
+In general, a middleware component is a component that wraps around another component implementing the same trait, and alters the input and output of the wrapped component.

 The trait also allows an update client message builder component to be implemented with a concrete relay context, such as a Cosmos-specific